Trap 2: TBI Cases In Federal Court

 Insurance defense lawyers will take full advantage of this case, as they know that if a neurologist or psychiatrist signs an affidavit that a plaintiff has a serious neurological injury, the plaintiff will get to a jury in Michigan courts.
 Now defense lawyers will push TBI cases to be removed to federal court.

 To review, Michigan courts have interpreted the language in 500.3135(2)(a)(ii), also known as the closed-head injury exception, as “automatically” entitling a person who has suffered a traumatic brain injury to get to a jury, if a properly qualified doctor testifies that there may be a serious neurological injury.
 The automatic route was created by the Michigan Legislature specifically to protect victims of traumatic brain injury.
 Without this exception, the majority of car accident victims who have suffered brain injuries would not be able to file a lawsuit for their injuries, because most brain injuries are not identifiable by today’s diagnostic testing.
-These injuries, even though they can be very severe and disabling, would therefore fail the first prong of Michigan’s “serious impairment of body function” threshold in Kreiner v.
-Fischer, which requires any injury suffered from an automobile accident to be “objectively manifested.”
+These injuries, even though they can be very severe and disabling, would likely be aggressively challenged under the first prong of Michigan’s “serious impairment of body function” threshold, which requires any injury suffered from an automobile accident to be “objectively manifested.”

 Shropshire disregards the closed-head injury exception as procedural and not applicable to the federal courts.
 Michigan TBI lawyers believe Shropshire is a shocking example of form over substance, and either cold-hearted indifference or a startling lack of medical sophistication of traumatic brain injury by the Sixth Circuit panel.
 For more information on this tragic case, read our blog.

-In the meantime, Michigan TBI lawyers should create a comprehensive record to protect people with brain injuries in federal court.
-We write “may” because a federal court judge applying only the Kreiner factors to determine impairment may still dismiss any brain injured child’s case because it is so difficult to show a serious impairment for a young child.
+In the meantime, Michigan TBI lawyers should create a comprehensive record to protect people with brain injuries in federal court, especially when the plaintiff is a child: A federal court judge may still try to dismiss any brain injured child’s case because it is so difficult to show a serious impairment for a young child.

-Michigan Auto Law partner Steven Gursten is a member of the American Association for Justice Traumatic Brain Injury Group and lectures on traumatic brain injuries across the country.
-If you are a lawyer and would like to refer a Michigan traumatic brain injury case, please contact Michigan Auto Law.
+Michigan Auto Law attorney and principal Steven Gursten is President of the American Association for Justice’s Traumatic Brain Injury Group and lectures on traumatic brain injuries across the country.
+If you are a lawyer and would like to refer a Michigan traumatic brain injury case, please contact Michigan Auto Law at (800) 777-0028.

 Did our Michigan traumatic brain injury lawyers answer all of your questions about defense attorneys pushing cases to federal court?
 If not, please contact us and we can help.